AdvCosmoExgalSchool/.github/profile/README.md

 Microsoft have made it much easier to run a Linux virtual machine on your Windows machine.
 You can use this to ensure you can take part in the hands-on workshops that are part of this summer school.

-To run Linux we will use the `Windows Subsystem for Linux (WSL) <https://learn.microsoft.com/en-us/windows/wsl/about>`_.
-To install WSL simply follow the instructions detailed `here <https://learn.microsoft.com/en-us/windows/wsl/install#install-wsl-command>`_.
+To run Linux we will use the [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/about).
+To install WSL simply follow the instructions detailed [here](https://learn.microsoft.com/en-us/windows/wsl/install#install-wsl-command).
 It's a simple process that involves a few command line commands, let us know if you have any trouble.

 Once you have Linux up and running simply open the terminal and you can clone the repositories into a location of your choosing and move onto the next sections.